bogdansimion99/cs4245-project/docs/README.md

 <img src="./assets/tracking.png" width="640" height="360" title="tracking"/>

 The first logical step was to understand how to track the ball.
-The paper by Huang et al. [^2] introduces TrackNet, a deep learning network specifically designed for tracking high-speed and small objects in sports applications.
+The paper by Huang et al. [^2] introduces TrackNet, a deep-learning network specifically designed for tracking high-speed and small objects in sports applications.
 This work addresses the challenges associated with tracking objects such as balls or players in fast-paced sports scenarios, where objects can be both small in size and rapidly moving.

 The second step was to find how we can track the players.
 Of course, all the iterations of the YOLO [^6] model were good candidates for our system, but we wanted to check if there are more task-specific models.
 While looking for a better alternative, we found a completely different solution proposed by Faulkner et al. [^4].
 Instead of tracking the players and the ball with bounding boxes and later analyse their positions for getting insights, Faulkner *skipped* the step of tracking and went directly to action detection by analysing the frames of the video.
 Using this technique, they were able to perform frame classification, event detection and recognition and automatic commentary generation.
 Moreover, compared to most other papers, the dataset was publicly available and it was possible to reproduce the results.